Botswana Entry Requirements

 Valid Passport

-Must be valid for at least 6 months beyond your intended stay and have at least 2 blank pages for stamps.
+Must be valid for at least 6 months beyond your intended stay with 2-3 blank pages for stamps

-Hotel reservation, lodge booking confirmation, or invitation letter from host with their contact details and address.
+Hotel booking confirmation or invitation letter from host showing where you'll stay

 Yellow Fever Certificate

-Required if arriving from or transiting through a yellow fever endemic country.
-Must show vaccination at least 10 days before arrival.
+Required if arriving from or transiting through yellow fever endemic countries

 Tips for Smooth Entry